GuduleLapointe/w4os/README.md

 - [x] Show avatar picture in user lists
 - [x] Login page / Widget
 - [x] Option to show avatar name instead of real name in user lists
-- Manual [x] / cron sync of Grid and WP users
+- [x] Manual Grid and WP users sync
+- Cron Grid and WP users sync
 - Public avatar profile
 - Auth with avatar credential (as fallback to wp auth).
   Create new WordPress user if auth by avatar.